 - When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping children with brachial plexus injury or other nerve injuries.

-- During your first visit with the physical therapist, be prepared to describe your child's symptoms and motor skills in as much detail as possible, and bring any records from other health professionals when possible.
+- Be prepared to describe your child's symptoms and motor skills in as much detail as possible, and bring any records from other health professionals when possible.

 The following articles and resources provide some of the best scientific evidence related to the treatment of brachial plexus injury.
 The sites and articles listed here are linked either to a professional organization or to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.